 - Continue to pay, even after the service was discontinued

 - Miss the payment due date and incur late fees

 - Miss a payment and suffer a service disruption

 In other words, these recurring IT expenses are much like your costs for recurring telecom services.
 To manage these costs successfully, you need the right automated controls.

 The Cass ExpenseSmart Solution Controls Your Recurring IT Expenses

 Cass clients can manage their recurring IT costs with ease.
 Cass provides the turnkey solution enterprises need for all types of recurring IT expenses – from software maintenance and SaaS subscriptions to complex cloud services.

 Rely on Cass for Accurate Charge Backs

 Organizations that want to deploy the "IT as a service" model want to be able to accurately align costs with the business teams that are the consumers of those services.
 The Cass team will apply your business rules and general ledger codes to create automated processes for cost allocations.
-Managing $44 billion in supplier payments each year, Cass integrates with your ERP/accounting system so that costs are charged back to the appropriate cost center.
+Managing more than $50 billion in supplier payments each year, Cass integrates with your ERP/accounting system so that costs are charged back to the appropriate cost center.